mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 1. **<a name="collect">What mechanisms or procedures were used to collect the data </a> (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

     We captured 2-View videos from handheld smartphone cameras.
-In our case, we used an iPhone 11 Pro Max and an iPhone 12 Pro Max to capture the video sequences.
+In our case, we used an iPhone 11 Pro Max and an iPhone 12 Pro Max to capture the video sequences at ~30 frames-per-second (fps).
 We use Final Cut Pro to manually synchronize the 2-View video sequences using the audio signal and time stamps.
 Please note that all we require are 2-view synchronized image frames and manual annotations for 1-2% of the data.

 **Please note**: We are unable to provide the stereo baseline distance (m) and stereo angle (°) since the data was captured where the cameras were continuously moving thereby changing these metrics.